 - 20% of the Medicare-approved amount for the health care providers (covered under Part B)

-- Begins on the day of your admittance
+- A benefit period begins on the day of your admittance

 - Ends after you have gone at least 60 consecutive days without inpatient care